paperrose/InAppStorySdkKt/docs/Migrations.md

 ### From 1.5.x to 1.6.x

+`setInstance` method for `AppearanceManager` now is deprecated.
+Use `setCommonInstance` method instead.

+`csStoryTouchListener` method for `AppearanceManager` now is deprecated.
+Use `setStoryTouchListener` method for `StoriesList` instead.

+If you don't want customize anything and use default implementations - you can call `loadStories()` method from `StoriesList` without setting `AppearanceManager`.

-InAppStoryManager can't be initialized through Builder without setting userId (You still can pass empty String, but value can't be null).
+`InAppStoryManager` can't be initialized through Builder without setting userId (You still can pass empty String, but value can't be null).

 For custom stories list cell interface `IStoriesListItem` has changed.
 Now it returns cached file path instead of web url in `setImage` and `setVideo` methods and calls only after this resouces are cached.
 Also poster url and background color were removed from `setVideo`.